Travel

 • Letter from your employer, if applicable

-**Special note for students on OPT/STEM OPT: Once your OPT has been approved and you have submitted a copy of your OPT EAD to OISS, you may request an updated I-20 to update the information on the second page from "OPT Requested" to "OPT Approved."
-Unless you need the updated I-20 earlier for international travel purposes, we recommend waiting until your OPT has started and you have updated your employment information in the SEVP Student Portal, to ensure that this information is also printed on the new I-20.
+**Once your OPT has been approved and you have submitted a copy of your OPT EAD to OISS, you may request an updated I-20 to update the information on the second page from "OPT Requested" to "OPT Approved."
+Unless you need the updated I-20 earlier for international travel, we recommend waiting until your OPT has started and you have updated your employment information in the SEVP Student Portal to ensure this information is also printed on the new I-20.

 To make the request, please email OISS at oiss@rice.edu and indicate that you would like to have an updated "OPT Approved" I-20.
-If you are making the request before your OPT start date, please confirm the purpose the I-20 is needed (for international travel please include estimated travel dates).
-Otherwise please also confirm that the employment in your SEVP Student Portal is current.
+If you are making the request before your OPT start date, please confirm the purpose of the I-20 (for international travel, please include estimated travel dates).
+Otherwise, please also confirm that the employment information in your SEVP Student Portal is current.

 Requesting Travel Endorsement